It’s tempting to begin claiming Social Security benefits at the earliest opportunity — age 62 — and many Americans do just that. But is it wise?

 Social Security provides one of the only sources of inflation-protected retirement income for retirees.
 As such, it is too important for guesswork.

-“Social Security is the foundation of retirement security, offering protection against longevity risk and inflation risk,” said Marguerita Cheng, a financial advisor with Blue Ocean Global Wealth in Potomac, Maryland.
+“Social Security is the foundation of retirement security, offering protection against longevity risk and inflation risk,” said Marguerita Cheng, a financial professional with Blue Ocean Global Wealth in Potomac, Maryland.

 As you plan ahead, take the time to set up your own “My Social Security” page on www.socialsecurity.gov.
 This is an easy and secure way to view your estimated benefits and earnings history.
 The Social Security Administration will use this information when it calculates your benefit, so be sure that it accurately reflects your work history.